 In 2016-17, Drs.
 Brooks, Kevin Cullinane and Thanos Pallis co-edited a volume Revisiting Port Governance and Port Reform: A Multi-Country Examination for Elsevier’s Research in Transportation Business and Management.
 The volume contained 25 country studies on experiences with port reform, and focus on lessons learned from efforts to attract new business through governance reform or address competition in the industry through deregulation or privatization of the sector.
 Please see the Publications page for connections to this work.
 In addition to this work, there has been solo work since the early 1990s on port reform in Canada feeding into a submission to Canada’s 2018 Port Modernization Review and work with Sheila Farrell on assessing Richard O. Goss’ principles for port policy.
 (See the publications page for this work.)

-The last meeting of the Port Performance Research Network (PPRN) was held in Kyoto Japan on June 26, 2017.
+The last meeting of the Port Performance Research Network (PPRN) was held in Athens Greece on June 25, 2019.
 In 2016, the chair of the PPRN was handed over from founder Mary R. Brooks to Gordon Wilmsmeier.
-The new website has been established and the 2016, 2015, 2014, 2013 and 2012 presentations are available for download there.
+The new website has been established and the 2012-2018 presentations are available for download there.
 The Hong Kong meeting planned for 2020 was postponed to 2021.
 The 2021 meeting is scheduled for Rotterdam in november 2021.

 I believe we now understand how a user-orientation can help ports in continuous improvement efforts and have from 2009 to 2014 conducted several studies (in Canada and the U.S.), developing a final tool SEAPort (Service Effectiveness Assessment for PORT managers) to assist ports with making improvements in their relationships with customers and users.
 The SEAPORT tool was available for North American ports in 2014 but results are proprietary to participating ports and not publicly available.